NebulaUI/nebula/src/modules/Foldable/description.md

 Allows the rendered HTML tag to be overridden from the default `<div>`.

 #### `<Foldable.Body />`
+* `transition :bool [optional]`
+Transition the height when opening and closing (default duration 300ms).
+* `transitionDuration :number [optional]`
+When used in conjunction with `transition` can be used to override the default duration time.
 * `tag :String [optional]`
 Allows the rendered HTML tag to be overridden from the default `<div>`.